saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-18-rlhf-rlaif-rlvr.md

 ## 1: The Problem (Why Pretrained Models Are Like Smart Toddlers)

-Let's say you ask GPT-3 (before any safety training): "How do I make my code run faster?"
+Let's say you ask GPT-4 (before any safety training): How do I make my code run faster?
 It might give you brilliant optimization tips.
 Or it might tell you to "delete all your tests because they slow down execution."
 Both are *technically* text that could follow your prompt on the internet.
 Pretraining doesn't distinguish quality.

 This happens because *pretraining is basically next-token* prediction on steroids.